 Status does not update to connected

-After you complete the authentication steps, the connector status may not immediately reflect as Connected.
+After you complete the authentication steps, the connector status may not immediately display as Connected.

 Resolution – Refresh the Connectors tab and check the status again.
 If the status still does not update, disconnect the connector and repeat the authentication steps.